feketedev/EnumerablesCpp/README.md

 * **Copy** the *Enumerables* folder as a whole to your project
 * Based on [Enumerables.hpp](/Tests/Enumerables.hpp) create **your own config file** (of the same name),<br/>
   which will ultimately include *Enumerables_Implementation.hpp* to instantiate the library
-	* usage of non-standard container types can be configured there via some macros and simple binding classes<br/>
+	* Usage of non-standard container types can be configured there via some macros and simple binding classes<br/>
-      [That affects outputs (like .ToList) and internal algorithm implementations - anything iterable can always serve as input]
+      [affects outputs (like *.ToList()*) and internal algorithm implementations - anything iterable can always serve as input]
-	* find available options in [Enumerables_ConfigDefaults.hpp](/Enumerables/Enumerables_ConfigDefaults.hpp)
+	* Find available options in [Enumerables_ConfigDefaults.hpp](/Enumerables/Enumerables_ConfigDefaults.hpp)
 * **Include** that *Enumerables.hpp* in client code
 * As an optimization extension-point *GetSize(cont)* function overloads for custom containers can be added to the *Enumerables* namespace.
 * Loading [Enumerables.natvis](/Enumerables/Enumerables.natvis) to Visual Studio can help debugging.

 ### Extensibility

-The builder-style composition have the drawback that it requires a monilith interface.
+The builder-style composition has the drawback that it requires a monolith interface.
 Since C++ doesn't have extension methods, nor an accepted UFCS proposal
 (like N4474), adding extra operations currently requires adding them directly to the *AutoEnumerable* class (while the algorithms themselves can be defined freely anywhere, in the form of *IEnumerator\<T\>* descendants).

 The theoretical benefit is that a good intellisense can provide method completion after each period hit, because deduction "flows" simply downwards
 (in contrast to a piping syntax).
-The real one does struggle though - but hopefully C++20 concepts will help on that, if utilized.
+The real one does struggle though - but hopefully, C++20 concepts will help on that, if utilized.

 --

 As mentioned, the library can use any container for its List / Set types through a few macros and user-defined binding classes that consist of simple static methods for the necessary basic operations.
-This means that - while the library is not tied to STL -, in each compilation unit only 1 such binding-set can exist.<br/>
+This means that - while the library is not tied to STL -, in each module (.exe or .dll) only 1 such binding-set can exist, due to ODR.<br/>

-Alternative could be to use additional template parameters for those binding (or strategy) classes, but *Enumerable*s of the various bindings would still be incompatible, so I didn't see enough value in that added complexity so far.
+The alternative could be to use additional template parameters for those binding (or strategy) classes, but *Enumerable*s of the various bindings would still be incompatible, so I didn't see enough value in that added complexity so far.

 ## Maturity status

 The original (let's say 1.0, but rather 0.9) version was utilized in an old project (from which the C++14 requirement originated), where it was part of production code.
-So, the core concepts are battle-proven.
+Therefore, the core concepts are battle-proven.

 However, that version relied heavily on the usage of *std\:\:function*, which really added overhead for simplifying the code.
-I had many half-baked improvement ideas during that time (including fully templating the code to avoid *std\:\:function*), which were not polished enough to apply them in real code.
+I collected many half-baked improvement ideas during that time (including fully templating the code to avoid *std\:\:function*), which were not polished enough to apply them in real code.
-Lately I finished and organized these to see them working together, and gave them a mostly consistent interface - hence this is version 2.0 (with one sole usage of *std\:\:function*, for type-erasure).
+Lately, I finished and organized these to see them working together, and gave them a mostly consistent interface - hence this is version 2.0 (with one sole usage of *std\:\:function*, for type-erasure).

 This version has much more complexity, yet is not actively used at the moment, the only coverage is what's provided by the uploaded tests!<br/>
 (Fortunately, most errors manifest in compilation errors, so large surprises should be unexpected. \:\) )